 Force Brewery is quietly creating some seriously fresh local ales just 4 miles away.
+A perfect afternoon out if you’re enjoying a group holiday with us.

 On the edge of Cirencester, Charles Malet; brewer, barman, chief cask washer and director, puts on quite a show for anyone wishing to hear about his eventful ales and see where and how these ales are made.
 Just like wine and whisky there is really a lot to learn about – adding a whole new set of taste dimensions for your palate.
 The free “Brewhouse Safari” includes a comprehensive explanation of the brewing process, along with tastings of each brew.
 You can then conclude the journey upstairs with pints at just £2 each.